rajatKagrawal/BlueStacks/README.md

 scope helps the system to figure out both the resource as well as action type the user of role has access to with a single call

+###### _Views:_

+There are total 3 views/menus in the system

+**Main View**

+Welcome to RBAC

+Press 1 to login
+Press 2 to exit

+These view is the home screen and the first view of the system with below options:
+1: to login with username and password
+2: to exit from the system